jon-jacky/Piety/README.md

 directories.
 Each directory contains a *README* file with more information.

-- **bin**: commands and Python programs for running Piety on a host operating system
+- **bin**: commands and programs for running Piety on a host operating system

 - **doc**: notes and documents